Sitecore/help/en/pathanalyzer/pathanalyzer-help.md

 Allows you to filter a map based on the name of a node, which could either be a page, a goal or any other marketing attribute depending on the type of the current map.
-For example, you can use Path filter to learn how customers move to a page of interest.
-Simply select a page in path filter and click Apply.
+For example, you can use Path filter to learn how customers arrive to a page of interest.
+Simply set a desired page as element of the Path filter and click Apply.
 The map will adjust accordingly.
+Path filter allows building a map filter from a Page A to a Page B as well.
+While it is not typical to require more than 3 elements in the Path filter, you can specify any number of elements there.
+Path filter will narrow down the list of options based on the available data in the current map.

 ### Metrics filter {#metrics-filter}

-Focuses on filtering nodes by their key metrics: [visits](#visits), [value](#value), [value per visit](#value-per-visit) and [exit value potential](#exit-value-potential).
+This filter focuses on filtering nodes by their key metrics: [visits](#visits), [value](#value), [value per visit](#value-per-visit) and [exit value potential](#exit-value-potential).
-Because of its secondary nature to the main Path filter, Metrics filter is able to show how many matches for the current Path filter there are as well as the correlation between different metrics.
-Also, you can use the Metrics filter without Path filter and filter out less visited nodes, thus reducing noise on the current map.
+Because of its secondary nature to the main [Path filter](#path-filter), Metrics filter is able to show how many matches for the current [Path filter](#path-filter) there are as well as the correlation between different metrics.
+Also, you can use the Metrics filter without [Path filter](#path-filter) and filter out less visited nodes, thus reducing noise on the current map.
 Finally, Metrics filter allows for finding interesting correlations between different metrics and for finding path optimization candidates, for example: